walshbr/introduction-to-text-analysis/archives/nines.md

 ![nines splash page](/assets/nines_splash.png)

 The **Networked Infrastructure for Nineteenth-Century Electronic Scholarship ([NINES](https://www.nines.org))** is one such digital humanities organization that attempts to facilitate this process and gather archived materials pertaining to the Nineteenth Century.
+You might think of NINES as something like a one-stop shopping for all your nineteenth-century text analysis needs.
+It gathers together peer-reviewed projects (see below) on nineteenth-century literature and culture, from a project on disability to the letters of Emily Dickinson.

 ![nines federation](/assets/nines_federated.png)